Wedding photography – Style, technique & choice of gear

 2. Both those lenses have aggressive IS / VR, which means the lens can be successfully hand-held at impressively low shutter speeds.
 To sway success in my favor, I also use machine-gunning as a technique, to make sure there are enough images to choose from that I am assured of a few crisply sharp images.
 Since the LED video light is continuous light, and not flash, there is no chance of burning out the light like you could with a flash.
 Also, there isn’t the annoying barrage of flashes going off.
 So definitely fire the camera’s shutter in short bursts.

-The images from the Nikon D3S (B&H) at high ISOs hold detail, and in the image at the top, there is no noise visible in the skin tones.
+The images from these cameras hold detail very well at high ISOs, and in the image at the top, there is no noise visible in the skin tones.

 All of these decisions where made before taking the couple outside into the cold night air.
 I had my exposure figured out.
 I had the angle figured out.
 The background.
 Everything ready.